 - Trip interruption.
 You’re covered for travel, accommodations and meals if your trip is interrupted by events beyond your control — like a medical emergency.

-- Baggage loss.
+- Lost luggage.
 If your baggage is lost, stolen or damaged during your journey, you’re covered for the cost of its repair or replacement.
 You can increase your protection to include coverage for phones, cameras and laptops.

 - Financial default.
 If you have to cancel your trip because of financial default of a travel supplier, travel insurance provides financial protection.